Stikine Airport Society

 Airport Administrator

 In 2008, she became a Registered Nurse and worked for Northern Health until 2019.
 She moved to Abbotsford and has been working for Fraser Health during the past 4 years.
-Kathleen has worked in emergency, pediatrics, home care, wound care, palliative care and outpatient medical therapy.
+Kathleen has worked in emergency, pediatrics, home care, wound care, palliative care, outpatient medical therapy, and recently IV therapy.

 With a background that varies from athletic therapy to customs officer, from nursing to airport administration, and most recently, coaching her son's flag football team, she has proven herself to be an adaptable and competent individual in a variety of fields.